thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Modules.desc.md

 git push heroku master
 ```

-Finally, send a RESTful HTTP requests to the server running on the production environment.
+Finally, send a RESTful HTTP requests to the server running on the production environment and verify the HTTP responses.
 Remember to replace `USERNAME` with your GitHub username.

 ```shell
 http GET USERNAME-party.herokuapp.com/guests